rooftopdevwork/rooftopdevwork/README.md

-run `npm install` from root directory for backend packages run `yarn install` from `client` directory for frontend packages run `npm start begin` to run client and server
+run `npm install` from root directory for backend packages run `yarn install` from `client` directory for frontend packages run `npm run begin` to run client and server

 any client packages, please go into the directory and `yarn add PACKAGE` any server packages are installed in root